20 Best Hill Stations in India: Popular Hill Stations for Holidays in India

 Lonavala: A Walk above the Clouds

 This charming hill station near Mumbai and Pune is a verdant delight.
 Here you literally walk on the clouds as they soar beneath you, embark on nature walks and hikes and there are places of historical interest too.
-This hill stations in India is best visited in July and August upon the arrival of monsoon making it one of the top places to visit in India during monsoon.
+This hill station in India is best visited in July and August upon the arrival of the monsoon making it one of the top places to visit in India during the monsoon.

-If you are interested in hot air balloon rides or para gliding, you should head to Lonavala where these activities could be availed of.
+If you are interested in hot air balloon rides or paragliding, you should head to Lonavala where these activities could be availed of.